-Some of the research topics addressed by the group are family caregiving, quality care (god vård), family centered care, dignity, empathy/compassion, social inclusion, family participation in patient care, e-health solutions, ageing in the community, health promotion.
+Some of the research topics addressed by the group are family caregiving, ageing in the community, family participation in patient care, e-health solutions, health promotion, quality care (Swedish: god vård), family centered care, dignity, empathy/compassion, social inclusion.

 The group’s research encompasses community care in the context of ageing, e-Health and mental health from a caring science and public health perspective.
 Social support including care by informal or family caregivers is a crucial and integral component of care of older persons in a society.
-The focus of the research group is to address multidimensional challenges of ageing globally, including support to family caregivers, their health and e-nursing.
-Use of m-Health in community settings, e.g., health and social care services for older persons in municipalities is a primary research focus of the group.
-The group is also involved in research in Bangladesh on physical and mental health consequences of COVID19 after recovery and experiences of the pandemic.
+The focus of the research group is to address multidimensional challenges of ageing globally, including support to family caregivers, their health and support using e-health solutions.
+Use of m-Health in community settings, e.g., health and social care services for older persons in primary care setting is a major research focus of the group.

 Ageing and family caregiving: Global population is ageing as never before.
 Human ageing is complex with multidimensional health challenges of older persons.
-Organisation of primary health care is set up at different levels in Sweden, such as the Region and municipality level, to meet the needs of older persons in the community.
+Organisation of primary health care is set up at different levels in Sweden, such as the county and municipality level, to meet the needs of older persons in the community.
 Social support including care by informal or family caregivers is a crucial and integral component of care of older persons in a society.
-The focus of the research group is to address multidimensional challenges of ageing including support to family caregivers, their health and e-nursing.
+The focus of the research group is to address multidimensional challenges of ageing including support to family caregivers, their health and support through mHealth solutions.

 The research group Caring in Community Care consists of researchers in various stages of their career.
 It is a multi-disciplinary group representing, geriatric nursing, public health, gerontology, family nursing, psychology and palliative care.

-Care of Family Caregivers of Persons with Dementia (CAFCA): Mobile Application to Alleviate Stress and Improve Quality of Life
+Care of Family Caregivers of Persons with Dementia (CAFCA): Support through Mobile Application to Alleviate Stress and Improve Quality of Life

 The aim of this study is to assess the effectiveness of providing professional support through a mobile application (app) in reducing stress depressive symptoms, and loneliness thus improving quality of life of family caregivers of persons with dementia living at home in Sweden.
 Financed by the Kamprad Foundation and Strategic Research Program in Health Care Sciences (SFO-V), this intervention study is conducted in urban and rural parts of Sweden in collaboration with Umeå University and Royal Institute of Technology, Stockholm.